Fractal147/tabtodoview/README.md

 - +inperson is the third section, for those WFHers
 	All +inperson flagged subtasks are listed as one liners (in the priority>due_date>file location order)
+- n or 'x n' at start of line counts the task as a note
+- - notes and their subtasks are not written out in the end file.
+- - Usage as a more correct way of adding notes to the todo list.

 ## Usage
  - Run tabtodoview with the text file input, and it generates the view file under [inputname]_ttv